A chess game that makes love not war

 Here we enter completely new territory compared to traditional chess.
 Since a piece freed from a union is allowed to, if possible, take over another union, it may result in a whole series of moves triggered by the first one, which in Paco Ŝako is called “the chain”.
 In this was you may position you pieces and unions in such a way that a simple pawn move in one corner of the board may end up “mating” the other side’s king — in one single, sweeping avalanche of a move.
 This kind of multi-move may scare some chess players, but it really is one of the defining features of Paco Ŝako, and you are constantly looking for the opportunity to create these chains after only a few games.

 That is really all you need to know to play Paco Ŝako — oh, and the specially designed chess pieces, of course.
 Until 31 August 2017, you can get Paco Ŝako sets and much more by supporting the Kickstarter campaign.

 As a chess player, you should be able to pick up Paco Ŝako in few minutes.
 The game is a wonderful challenge for the chess brain — everything looks and works so familiar, yet you are in completely uncharted territory.
 It is exhilarating, exciting and challenging.

-If you do not know chess already (if that exists at all), you need to learn both how chess pieces move and then the few simple — but mind-blowing — rules that flavour Paco Ŝako, but it is a small effort, even for children, which may actually even love this game more than the game it derived from.
+If you do not know chess already (if that exists at all), you need to learn both how chess pieces move and then the few simple — but mind-blowing — rules that flavour Paco Ŝako, but it is a small effort, even for children, who may actually even love this game more than the game it derived from.